Developmental origins of health and disease: Cardiovascular disease

-Metabolic Function/Disease
+Metabolic diseases

-A study done at UC Irvine looked at the impact that maternal stress has on fetal development and overall fetal health.
-The researchers determined that the mothers' stress and adverse pregnancy outcomes (APOs) related to the length of gestation and growth of the fetus along with impacts on the endocrine and immune systems of the fetus.
+A study done at UC Irvine looked at the impact that maternal stress has on foetal development and overall foetal health.
+The researchers determined that a mother's stress and adverse pregnancy outcomes (APOs) related to the length of gestation and growth of the foetus along with impacts on the endocrine and immune systems of the foetus.

 Early life influences, both prenatal and postnatal, have important effects on children later in life.
 It was determined that breastfed infants have significantly lower risks of obesity later in life than infants that were formula-fed.

 Nutrition and growth during the early years of life can be related to the growth of diseases in humans later in their lives.
 For example, a study done in Jamaica showed that the blood pressure of children was associated with the mother's hemoglobin levels and body fat during pregnancy.
-Another example of this is shown in an article from the New England Journal of Medicine which takes place during the Dutch famine.
+Another example of this is shown in an article from the New England Journal of Medicine which took place during the Dutch famine.
 This study concluded that those who were in utero at the time of the famine were at a greater risk of obesity, hypertension, and heart disease than those who were born before or after the famine.

+A maternal high-fat diet was used to help investigate how saturated fats cause unrestrained gestational weight gain and maternal obesity of offspring.
+When there is high-fat feeding during pregnancy, there are effects on the maternal metabolism and body composition.
+Some of the effects are insulin resistance, increased circulating lipids, increased adiposity, and hyperinsulinemia (high insulin in blood).
+When the fat intake was increased it started to adjust consumption of other macronutrients in the diet, which reduced the carbohydrate and protein consumption to match the increase of fatty acid.
+On another note, people who have obesity and a diet that is high in fat can develop a condition called dyslipidemia.
+It can lead to fibrosis of the liver, which is the cause for about 45% of deaths in the world.

+During the Dutch famine doctors found that under-nutrition during the gestation period related to reduced glucose tolerance and raised insulin concentrations between the ages 50 and 58.
+There were 120 minute glucose and insulin concentrations that were known to be higher in people that were exposed to the famine at any stage during foetal development than those who were not exposed.
+The effect could be explained due to the lower birth rates of babies that were born during the famine and the low weight gain of their mothers.
+People that were born before the famine had a larger increase in glucose and insulin concentration.
+That was due to them experiencing starvation during the early stage of their life which might have impacted their postnatal growth pattern.